-(#562)The AP advertised an Advanced MRG field set to 1 in its Extended Capabilities element
+(#562)The AP advertised an Advanced GCR (#686) field set to 1 in its Extended Capabilities element

-(#562)The non-AP STA advertised an Advanced MRG field set to 1 in the Extended Capabilities element in the Reassociation Request most recently received by the AP.
+(#562)The non-AP STA advertised an Advanced GCR (#686) field set to 1 in the Extended Capabilities element in the Reassociation Request most recently received by the AP.

-If all the above conditions are true(Ed) the AP shall immediately initiate a Block Ack negotiation by sending an ADDBA Request frame to the non-AP STA that originated the MRG request.
+If all the above conditions are true(Ed) the AP shall immediately initiate a Block Ack negotiation by sending an ADDBA Request frame to the non-AP STA that originated the GCR (#686) request.
 The Block Ack Policy field in the Block Ack Parameter field within the ADDBA frames shall not be set to 0 (for delayed Block Ack).
-Non-AP STAs shall maintain this Block Agreement for the duration of their MRG agreement, irrespective of whether the MRG-Block-Ack is the current Ack policy or not.
-While the Ack policy of the MRG group address stream is MRG-DMS or MRG-Unsolicited-Retry Ack, the non-AP STA shall suspend its Block Ack processing for the group addressed stream.
+Non-AP STAs shall maintain this Block Agreement for the duration of their GCR (#686) agreement, irrespective of whether the GCR (#686)-Block-Ack is the current retransmission(#961) policy or not.
+While the retransmission(#961) policy of the GCR (#686) group address stream is GCR (#686)DMS GCR (#686)(#944) the non-AP STA shall suspend its Block Ack processing for the group addressed stream.

-NOTE-Having a Block Ack agreement with all members of an MRG group address allows the AP to change the MRG Ack policy dynamically irrespective of the current MRG Ack policy.
+NOTE-Having a Block Ack agreement with all members of an GCR (#686) group address allows the AP to change the GCR (#686) retransmission(#961) policy dynamically irrespective of the current GCR (#686) retransmission(#961) policy.

-An MRG agreement between a non-AP STA and an AP shall begin when the AP successfully transmits an individually addressed DMS Response frame with a DMS Response element containing a DMS Status field that has the Status field set to “Accept” as described in 11.22.15.1 with the following modification:
+An GCR (#686) agreement between a non-AP STA and an AP shall begin when the AP successfully transmits an individually addressed DMS Response frame with a DMS Response element containing a DMS Status field that has the Status field set to “Accept” as described in 11.22.15.1 with the following modification:

-(#562)The DMS Status field shall include an MRG Response subelement

-An MRG agreement between a non-AP STA and an AP shall end as described in 11.22.15.1 when:(Ed)

-(#562)The AP deauthenticates or disassociates the non-AP STA.

-(#562)The non-AP STA successfully transmits a DMS Request frame to the AP containing a DMS Request element that has a DMS Descriptor with the DMSID identifying the group addressed stream and the Request Type field set to “Remove”, or

-(#562)The AP successfully transmits an individually addressed DMS Response frame with a DMS Response element containing a DMS Status field with the DMSID identifying the group addressed stream that has the Status field set to “Terminate”

-An MRG agreement between a non-AP STA and an AP shall end(Ed) as described in 11.22.15.1 with the following modifications:

-(#562)The DMS Status field shall include an MRG Response subelement
+(#562)The DMS Status field shall include an GCR (#686) Response subelement

-(#562)The DMS response frame may instead by transmitted to the broadcast or MRG group addresses

-A cancellation of an MRG agreement shall also cause the Block Ack agreement to be cancelled for the MRG stream.
+11.22.15.2.2a GCR (#686) Frame Exchange Procedures(#199)

-An MRG-Block-Ack agreement exists between a non-AP STA and an AP for a group addressed stream from when the non-AP STA successfully transmits an ADDBA Response frame until either the AP or non-AP STA successfully transmits a DELBA frame to the other party, or this MRG-Block-Ack agreement expires (see 9.10.5), or the MRG agreement no longer exists.
+A GCR (#686)-Block-Ack agreement exists between a non-AP STA and an AP for a group addressed stream from when the non-AP STA successfully transmits an ADDBA Response frame until either the AP or non-AP STA successfully transmits a DELBA frame to the other party, or this GCR (#686)-Block-Ack agreement expires (see 9.10.5), or the GCR (#686) agreement no longer exists.

-An AP may transmit a group address stream via the No-Ack/No-Retry (non-MRG; see 9.2.7) service and MRG service simultaneously.
-The AP shall transmit each frame via the No-Ack/No-Retry Ack policy before it transmits the frame via the MRG service.
+An AP may transmit a group address stream via the No-Ack/No-Retry (non-GCR (#686); see 9.2.7) service and GCR (#686) service simultaneously.
+The AP shall transmit each frame via the No-Ack/No-Retry retransmission(#961) policy before it transmits the frame via the GCR (#686) service.
+An AP shall not simultaneously transmit a group address stream via more than one of the GCR (#686)-Unsolicited-Retry, GCR (#686)-Block-Ack, GCR (#686)-Block-Ack or GCR (#686)-Unsolicited-Retry delivery modes, but may switch dynamically between these modes as described in this clause.(#173)

-An AP shall transmit a frame belonging to a group address via the MRG service if an associated non-AP STA has an MRG agreement for the group address, and otherwise does not transmit the frame via the MRG service.
+An AP shall transmit a frame belonging to a group address via the GCR (#686) service if an associated non-AP STA has an GCR (#686) agreement for the group address, and otherwise does not transmit the frame via the GCR (#686) service.